nthtrinh/LongCovidStudyathon/EthicsAndAffiliation.md

 Anneli Uusküla 3

+Daniel Dedman 4

-1- Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences.
+1 - Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences.
 University of Oxford.

 2 - Institute of Computer Science, University of Tartu, Tartu, Estonia

 3 - Department of Family Medicine and Public Health, University of Tartu, Tartu, Estonia

+4 -